Marfien/rewi-bw/README.md

 # RewiBW Clone
 ### Disclaimer
 This is a clone of the BedWars plugin of the Rewinside.tv Minecraft server.
-This plugin is not affiliated with Rewinside.tv in any way.
+This plugin is not affiliated nor related to Rewinside.tv in any way.
 This plugin is not intended to be used for commercial.

 ### Run locally
 ```shell